tech-acs/chimera-docs/docs/developer/Getting started/Installation.md

 ![Landing page](/img/developer/landing.png)

-Finally you can run the adminify command to create a _Dashboard Manager_ account with which you can access your new dashboard.
+Finally, you can run the adminify command to create a _Dashboard Manager_ account with which you can access your new dashboard.

 ```
 php artisan adminify
 ```